SAP-samples/teched2023-XP185v/exercises/ex4/README.md

 ## Exercise 4.1 Enable policy-based authorizations in SAP Cloud Identity Services

-1. Open the administrative console for SAP Cloud Identity Services from your bookmarks or like described in the first exercise.
+1. Open the administration console for SAP Cloud Identity Services from your bookmarks or like described in the first exercise.

   <br><img src="/exercises/ex0/images/SCI_Cockpit.png" width="70%">